…And how does multi-factor authentication protect your business from hackers?

 How do I add 2FA to my business apps?

 The good news is that most business and personal apps are now built with multi-factor authentication as an option.
 Others allow you to use third-party authentication apps to add that extra layer of security.
 If your business uses custom-built in-house apps, there are fairly simple ways to add two-factor authentication, and it’s in your best interest to do so.

 We have a number of excellent resources related to cyber security that can help you familiarize yourself with the threats that are out there in the cyber universe, and understand what strategies you can employ to stay ahead of cyber-criminals.
-Of course, there is no way to make cyber-security 100% effective, so it’s a good idea to talk to one of our cyber insurance experts about how a cyber policy can protect your business when all else fails and your systems are compromised.
+Of course, there is no way to make cyber-security 100% effective, so it’s a good idea to talk to one of our cyber insurance brokers about how a cyber policy can protect your business when all else fails and your systems are compromised.